Crash of a Martin PBM-3 Mariner off Aratu NAS: 5 killed

 Circumstances:

 While performing a training flight, the seaplane crashed in unknown circumstances into the sea off the Montauk Point lighthouse, between Long Island and Block Island.
-The aircraft was lost and all 12 crew members were killed.
+All 12 crew members were killed.